Vision, Mission, Philosophy & History

 - A minor in Structural Design

 - A dual BS/MS degree in Environmental Sustainability, Health and Safety Management that combines the two degree programs.
-Students who successfully complete this dual degree are awarded both the BS degree in Environmental Technology and Management and the MS degree in Environmental Health and Safety Management
+Students who successfully complete this dual degree are awarded both the BS degree in Environmental Technology and Management and the MS degree in Environmental, Health and Safety (EHS) Management, which can be completed entirely online or through a combination of online and local courses.

 There are a number of other certificates and distance learning options available, so please continue into our site to read more about them.
 Welcome to CETEMS!